Kaggle Competition: Eedi – Mining Misconceptions in Mathematics

 Period: Sep 2024 – Dec 2024

-- Pham Le Tu Nhi (Team lead)
+- Pham Le Tu Nhi (Team leader)

 - Nguyen Hoai An